ssaraa-ra/BudgetBee/README.md

-# 🐝 BudgetBee
+#  MyMoneyPal

-**BudgetBee** is a simple, user-friendly expense tracking web app built with **HTML, CSS, JavaScript, PHP,** and **MySQL**.
+**MyMoneyPal** is a simple, user-friendly expense tracking web app built with **HTML, CSS, JavaScript, PHP,** and **MySQL**.
 It helps users manage their finances by tracking expenses, analyzing spending patterns, and generating visual reports.

 ---